nayfin/tour-of-nativescript/README.md

       "polyfills.ts"
     ]
     ```
-  - rerun `ng serve` to confirm web app is now running as expected again
+  - Rerun `ng serve` to confirm web app is now running as expected again

 ### 2. Create Native Dashboard Route (02-create-dashboard)
-  - remove `auto-generated` folder and references to the component in `app.module.ts`, `app.module.ts.tns`, and `app-routing.module.ts.tns` files
+  - Remove `auto-generated` folder and references to the component in `app.module.ts`, `app.module.ts.tns`, and `app-routing.module.ts.tns` files
-  - run ```ng g migrate-component --name=dashboard``` to add NativeScript template and style files to the dashboard folder
+  - Run ```ng g migrate-component --name=dashboard``` to add NativeScript template and style files to the dashboard folder
-  - open `app-routing.module.tns.ts` and add import for `DashboardComponent` then replace routes with route to
+  - Open `app-routing.module.tns.ts` and add import for `DashboardComponent` then replace routes with route to

     ```javascript
     import { DashboardComponent } from '@src/app/dashboard/dashboard.component';